DISNEY BROTHERS STUDIO

 “PROLOGUE - 1923”

 “When the Disney brothers first set up shop, Walt's proficiency as an artist and self-taught animator was the basis of the undertaking,” according to The Disneyland Dictionary (published October of 1959).
 It is most important to note that after Laugh-O-gram’s bankruptcy in 1922, Walt hadn’t yet given up on his latest project - short films starring a real girl in an animated cartoon world.
-Walt would now head toward the hub of film production, and try his luck out west in Hollywood!
+Walt was not the first individual to combine live action with the cartoon medium, but Walt would continue to successfully use this process decades later in future features as “Three Caballeros”, “Song of the South”, and the highly acclaimed “Mary Poppins”.
+For now, Walt would gather his innovative film and head toward the hub of film production, to try his luck out west in Hollywood!

 You might recall that Elias’ brother Robert moved from Marceline upon his retirement, and purchased property in a neighborhood on the border of Hollywood and Vermont.
 This would prove most advantageous for Walt because he would be able to briefly find rooming with his uncle Robert.
 So, with just $40 in his pocket and his prized pilot film, Walt Disney left Kansas City bound for California.